FREQUENTLY ASKED QUESTIONS

 However, many people find that additional gear helps bring out their animal headspace.
 Toys, collars, and leashes can always be picked up at your local pet store, but you may also want to get ears, a tail, or even a full-face hood and bodysuit to help you embody your inner creature.
 You choose what works for you.

-Below, you will find some websites that offer different options for gear.
+Below, you will find some makers that offer different options for higher-quality gear.
 We are always adding to this list as we hear of new vendors!

 Want to know our favorite venues and businesses?
 See our Friends & Favorites Page!